 Credit cards can be convenient options to pay your bills, especially if you are waiting for your next paycheck to make ends meet.
 But are they always the best option?
 Here are some details to consider when paying with a credit card.
 Keep these in mind during your next payment to decide whether to use a credit card, debit card, or have funds directly withdrawn from your checking account.

-Set up automatic monthly payments.
 Many payment processors allow you to set up your credit card for automatic payments.
 Your payment will be processed almost instantly and usually post within a couple of business days.
 This way, your payments shouldn’t be late, as long as you have enough credit available on your card.
+On the other hand, you can likely use a debit card or direct deposit for automatic payments too.

-Watch out for extra fees.
-Some service providers charge extra fees for using a credit card for paying your bill.
+Some service providers charge extra fees for using a credit card to pay your bill.
 Before setting up your automatic payments, read the details of your payment options.
 You may be better using a debit card or having the funds pulled directly from your Checking account if this is the case.

 When to Start Building Credit